wpmetabox/docsv2/docs/extensions/mb-blocks.md

 </div>
 ```

 To make it more powerful, MB Blocks supports the following properties of InnerBlocks.
-They're exactly the same as in the [block handbook](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/nested-blocks-inner-blocks/).
+They're the same as in the [block handbook](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/nested-blocks-inner-blocks/).

 ### `allowedBlocks`